 Let’s talk fat.
 Over to the right you’ll see that this product has 18 g of fat, including 7.0 g saturated fat.
 You may be thinking geez so much fat and why?
 First of all, it's not really that much, but sure, everything is relative.
 Secondly, saturated fat (or in this case—a fatty mixture of rapeseed oil and fully hydrogenated coconut and rapeseed oils, free of any trans fats) has an enchanting effect on oat spread.
 A crucial effect, one might say.
 In order to make it like a spread.
 Otherwise, we would have had to find a new way to use it.
 And we’d have to rename it Oat Stuff???
 Or something.
 Yes, no less than three question marks.

-Fermented oat base (water, oats, fermentation culture), rapeseed oil, fully hydrogenated coconut- and rapeseed oil, cucumber (7%), potato starch, potato protein, iodised salt, garlic (1%), corn starch, vinegar, stabilizer (pectin), acid (malic acid, lactic acid), black pepper.
+Water, oats, rapeseed oil, fully hydrogenated coconut- and rapeseed oil, cucumber (7%), potato starch, potato protein, iodised salt, garlic (1%), corn starch, vinegar, stabilizer (pectin), acid (malic acid, lactic acid), black pepper.

 Nutrition information per 100 g:

 Carbohydrates 9,6 g

 Protein 3,0 g